PlayForDreamDevelopers/com.yvr.player-mirror/README.md

 ## About The Project

-This is a mirror repository of the package `com.yvr.player-mirror`.Unity Player library based on [ExoPlayer](https://github.com/google/ExoPlayer), which provides stronger decoding performance and more format support than [Unity VideoPlayer](https://docs.unity.cn/cn/2022.3/Manual/class-VideoPlayer.html).
+This is a mirror repository of the package `com.yvr.player`.Unity Player library based on [ExoPlayer](https://github.com/google/ExoPlayer), which provides stronger decoding performance and more format support than [Unity VideoPlayer](https://docs.unity.cn/cn/2022.3/Manual/class-VideoPlayer.html).
 ### Samples

 There are several samples available for the feature of this package：